Super-linear spreading in local and non-local cane toads equations: The lower bound

 By our previous work and our choice of $\delta'$, it follows that $\tilde w(T,x,\theta) \leq u(T,x,\theta).$ In addition, the partial differential equation for $w$,~\eqref{eq:trajectories_subsolution}, with our choice of $m$, guarantees that $\tilde w$ is a sub-solution to $u$ on $[T,T+T_{m,\delta'}]\times E_{X_T(T),\Theta_T(T),R'}$.
 This implies that

-The first inequality is a consequence of the fact that $\tilde w$ is a sub-solution of $u$, the first equality is a consequence of the definition of $\tilde w$, and the final equality is a consequence of~\eqref{eq:trajectories_subsolution}.
+The first inequality is a consequence of the fact that $\tilde w$ is a sub-solution of $u$, the first equality is a consequence of the definition of $\tilde w$, and the final equalities is a consequence of~\Cref{lem:trajectories} and the choices of $\epsilon'$ and $\gamma$.

 The above,~\eqref{eq:big_enough}, implies that $u$ achieves a value at least as large as $m$ for some

 at time $T + T_{m,\delta'}$.
 As a consequence, we have

 Here, we used the definition of $X_T(T)$ and $\Theta_T(T)$, and the upper bound